Explore health content from A to Z.

 I need information about...

 Peripheral arterial angioplasty is a procedure done to treat a narrowed or blocked artery in an arm or leg.
-This restores blood flow to the limb and helps relieve symptoms.
-In some cases, a metal mesh tube called a stent may then be placed into the artery to hold the artery open.
+This brings blood flow back to the arm or leg.
+It also helps ease symptoms.
+Sometimes a metal mesh tube called a stent may be put in the artery.
+This holds the artery open.
 The procedure is done by a specially trained doctor called an interventional radiologist.

-An IV (intravenous) line is put into a vein to give you fluids and medications.
-You may be given medication to help you relax and make you sleepy.
-A local anesthetic is given to keep you from feeling pain where the catheter (thin, flexible, tube) will be inserted.
+An IV (intravenous) line is put into a vein.
+This is to give you fluids and medicines.
+You may be given medicine to help you relax and make you sleepy.
+Medicine will be put on the skin where the incision will be done.
+This is to keep you from feeling pain at the site.

-A very small incision is made over the insertion site.
-A catheter is inserted through the incision into the artery.
-The movement of the catheter is watched on a video monitor.
+A very small cut (incision) is made at the insertion site.
+A thin, flexible tube (catheter) is put through the incision into the artery.
+The radiologist watches the movement of the catheter on a video monitor.

 Contrast medium is injected through the catheter into the artery.
 This helps the artery show clearly on X-ray images.
-Using these images as a guide, the radiologist moves the catheter to the narrowed or blocked part of the artery.
+The radiologist uses these images as a guide.
+He or she moves the catheter to the narrowed or blocked part of the artery.

-When the catheter reaches the narrowed or blocked area, a special balloon attached to the catheter is inflated (angioplasty).
-This widens the passage through the artery.
+When the catheter reaches the narrowed or blocked area, the radiologist inflates a special balloon attached to the catheter.
+This is called angioplasty.
+Inflating the balloon widens the passage through the artery.

 Sometimes the artery won't stay open after the angioplasty.
 In this case, a stent is needed.
 A catheter with a stent attached is threaded through the artery.
 When the stent is in the right position, it is opened.

 When the procedure is done, all catheters and balloons are removed.
-The stent remains in place.
+The stent stays in place.
 Pressure is put on the insertion site for 15 minutes to stop bleeding.

 Your doctor or nurse will tell you how long to lie down and keep the insertion site still.